Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/README.md

 | 2          | 1-2025                      | 3            | 18+ | FALSE    | **FALSE**     | <mark>**Remission Period not Reached**</mark> |
 | 3          | 3-2024                      | 4            | 18+ | FALSE    | **FALSE**     | <mark>**No PHQ-9 Follow Up**</mark>           |
 | 4          | 4-2024                      | 5            | 18+ | FALSE    | **FALSE**     | <mark>**No Remission**</mark>                 |

+#### - Step 4: Create a Dashboard in Power BI (Optional)
+We've created an example dashboard in Power BI for easy implementation but feel free to use the analysis tool of your choice.
+Feel free to download it from [the dashboard folder](CCBHC_Measurements/ccbhc_measurements/dashboard/).

 ## De-panda-cies